 It is envisaged that the first set of VIDEO data will be released on a timescale of 12 months after the survey begins.
 This timescale should allow a thorough analysis of the data for quality control purposes, and will result in the best possible science grade data.
-The longer timescale for the initial release is in place so as enough time is available to overcome unforeseen difficulties in handling on-sky VISTA data and also perform a proper science verification of the data.
+The longer timescale for the initial release is in place so as enough time is available to overcome unforeseen difficulties in handling on-sky VISTA data.
 This has proved very useful for the UKIDSS data and ensured that the subsequent data releases were of 'science grade'.